Daniel Isn't Real

 Story & Plot Summary: Daniel Isn't Real

-Quick Plot Summary: Daniel Isn't Real is a Horror, Mystery film that crafts an atmosphere of dread and suspense, using psychological terror and visual scares.
-This summary provides a scannable look at the movie's central conflict and narrative structure.
+Quick Plot Summary: Released in 2019, Daniel Isn't Real is a Horror, Mystery film directed by Adam Egypt Mortimer.
+The narrative crafts an atmosphere of dread and suspense, using psychological terror and visual scares.
+This summary provides a scannable look at the movie's central conflict involving Miles Robbins.

 Ending Explained: Daniel Isn't Real

-The final moments of Daniel Isn't Real reflect the filmmakers' creative choices, offering an ending that aligns with the film's tone and style.
+The final moments of Daniel Isn't Real reflect the creative choices of the filmmakers and align with the tone of the narrative.

 Who Should Watch Daniel Isn't Real?